 - Shoppers who go counterclockwise spend twice as much as those who go clockwise.
 A store decided to put an entry to the right to ensure counterclockwise motions.

-- Given the amount of information which is being tracked about us, both online and offline, it is safe to say that we are living in a post-private world.
+- Given the amount of information that is being tracked about us, both online and offline, it is safe to say that we are living in a post-private world.